ctb/titus-blog/src/rohan-on-weird-patterns.rst

 also.

 I recently wrote a short paper explaining some interesting results reported by Inigo Martincorena and coauthors [#inigo]_.
+Unfortunately for me, Nature rejected it last Friday.
+I still stand by my conclusions, but you should take these thoughts with a grain of salt -- in this blog post, I'm going to talk about why I think these results are important and interesting, but it's clear that I'm going to have to do more science to support or reject these ideas.

-I replicated the main result of the original paper, which is that neutral (nearly-neutral if you want to be a stickler) variation across E. coli genes varies over several orders of magnitude.
-Neutral variation is measured by
-$\\theta_s = 2 N_e \\mu$, where $N_e$ is the coalescent effective
-population size, and $\\mu$ is the mutation rate per nucleotide.
-Inigo and I disagree about the source of this variation - I believe it is in $N_e$, while Inigo believes it is due to
+In my paper, I replicated the main result of the original paper, which is that neutral (nearly-neutral if you want to be a stickler) variation across E. coli genes varies over several orders of magnitude.
+Neutral variation is measured by $\\theta_s = 2 N_e \\mu$, where $N_e$ is the coalescent effective population size, and $\\mu$ is the mutation rate per nucleotide.
+Inigo and I disagree about the source of this variation - I believe it is in $N_e$, while Inigo believes it is due to $\\mu$.
-$\\mu$.
-In this blog post, I'm going to talk about why I think these results are important and interesting.

 A very important semantic point needs to be made first.
 Inigo and I examine the rate of synonymous substitutions, and use this as a proxy